 The Compliance Function provides oversight as part of the second line within the model.
-It is responsible for ensuring that the ILUK Board and senior management understand and meet the letter and spirit of its relevant statutory and regulatory obligations and can demonstrate that it is doing so.
+It is responsible for providing advice to the ILUK Board and senior management about compliance with relevant statutory and regulatory obligations and monitoring the effectiveness of compliance with responsibilities under the regulatory system.

 The Compliance Function maintains a Compliance Plan which sets out its responsibilities and duties along with major areas of activity for the current calendar year.
+It has access to all necessary information, people, data, books, records and resources to meet its responsibilities.